getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 Path: /www/user/themes/my-theme
 [/prism]

 The DevTools command tells you where this new template was created.
 This created template is fully functional but also very simple.
-You will want to modify this to suite your needs.
+You will want to modify this to suit your needs.

 In order to see your new theme in action, you will need to change the default theme from `quark` to `my-theme`, so edit your `user/config/system.yaml` and change it: